GoogleCloudPlatform/terraform-google-cloud-functions/ERRATA.md

 #### Constraints

-The constraints below are using opinionated values instead of the constraints default values:
+The following constraints are being used for this blueprint:

+Cloud Functions
+- `constraints/cloudfunctions.allowedIngressSettings`
-- `constraints/cloudfunctions.allowedIngressSettings: ["ALLOW_INTERNAL_ONLY"]`
+- `constraints/cloudfunctions.requireVPCConnector`
-- `constraints/cloudfunctions.requireVPCConnector: [TRUE]`
+- `constraints/cloudfunctions.allowedVpcConnectorEgressSettings`

+Cloud Run
-- `constraints/cloudfunctions.allowedVpcConnectorEgressSettings: ["ALL_TRAFFIC"]`
+- `constraints/run.allowedIngress`
-- `constraints/run.allowedIngress: ["is:internal-and-cloud-load-balancing"]`
+- `constraints/run.allowedVPCEgress`

+The Cloud Run constraints are taking place over the Cloud Functions constraints.
+This behaviour happens because the Cloud Run is using Cloud Function Gen2.

+#### Secure Web Proxy

+The [Secure Web Proxy](https://cloud.google.com/secure-web-proxy) is designed to allow Cloud Function code to search for code dependencies on the internet if required.
+It should only be available during the build process execution.

+The Secure Web Proxy should be part of a defined deployment process that guarantees that it will be enabled only during the time necessary for the Cloud Build builds execution.
+The management of the Secure Web Proxy should be part of the build process instead of being running the whole time.

 #### Notes

-The Secure Web Proxy should only be available during the build process execution and it should be part of a defined deployment process that guarantees that the Secure Web Proxy will be enabled only during the time necessary for the Cloud Build builds execution instead of the whole time.
-The build process execution should be defined by the build team and not by the example.
+Please refer to [this documentation](https://github.com/renato-rudnicki/terraform-google-cloud-functions/blob/errata/docs/secure-web-proxy.md) for more details about how manually delete the Secure Web Proxy.